learn-co-students/js-jquery-stop-propogation-lab-v-000/README.md

-# Stop Propogation Lab
+# Stop Propagation Lab

 ## Objectives
-+ use stopPropogation to prevent event handlers from bubbling up
++ use stopPropagation to prevent event handlers from bubbling up

 ## Intro

 You've been hired to fix some major issues with a traffic light.
 Your job is to refactor the existing code to make sure that the events firing on the page are only firing them you want them to.

 ## Instructions